BioPhoton/ngRe/README.md

 **provide an observable instead of an EventEmitter for @Output()**.

-Important to know it that the `EventEmitters` part of forwarding the values is not the `Observer` part (next or emit), its the implementation of `Subscription`.
+Important to know it that the `EventEmitters` part of forwarding the values is not the `Observer` part (next or emit), it's the implementation of `Subscription`.
 This enables us to use an Observable ans stay fully `declarative`

 ```typescript
 @Component({